ChowdriS/ansible-demo/a2a_doc.md

 ROLE_PRECEDENCE = ["Contributor", "Reader"]
 ```

-*Reference: [Azure built-in roles — Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/general#reader) · [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/general#contributor) — the GUIDs are fixed and identical in every Azure tenant.*

-> **A second bug, in the same neighborhood as the first.** We originally
+**Chapter 3, issue #11, exact fix:** we originally resolved the
-> resolved the human-readable role name with a live
+human-readable role name via a live `GET .../roleDefinitions/{guid}`
-> `GET .../roleDefinitions/{guid}` call.
-It silently failed and always
-> returned `None` — role *definitions* live at the subscription level, not
+call.
+It silently failed and always returned `None` — role *definitions*
-> nested under the Cognitive Services account, so the orchestrator's
+are a subscription-level resource, not nested under the Cognitive
-> account-scoped `Reader` grant (plenty for reading role *assignments*)
+Services account, so the orchestrator's account-scoped `Reader` grant
-> doesn't cover reading role *definitions*.
-The fix was to stop making
+(enough for reading role *assignments*) doesn't cover reading role
-> that call at all — Azure's built-in role GUIDs don't change, so a
-> hardcoded map removes both the extra network round-trip and the extra
-> permission requirement.

-### Handing the role to the sub-agent without letting anyone forge it

-A plain header would work functionally, right up until someone who can
-reach the sub-agent's Responses endpoint directly — bypassing the
-orchestrator entirely — just sets it themselves and grants their own
-write access.
-So instead of a plain header, the orchestrator signs the
-claim, short TTL, HMAC (`a2a/orchestrator/role_token.py:31-47`,
-`sign_role_claim()`):
+*definitions*.
+Fix: use the hardcoded GUID map above instead — these
+GUIDs are fixed and identical in every Azure tenant.

+Signing the role claim (`orchestrator/role_token.py:31-47`):

 ```python
 def sign_role_claim(role, principal_id, ttl_seconds=60) -> str: